wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Auditing commands run by user
 =============================

-Enable `Audit` logging to capture and log `execve` system calls so the Wazuh agent can read these logs.
+You can enable `Audit` logging to capture and log `execve` system calls so the Wazuh agent can read these logs.
 Create specific rules to alert about commands run by the user.

 More information on the :ref:`Audit Configuration Guide <learning_wazuh_audit_commands>`.
 In addition, `RHEL Audit documentation <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-system_auditing>`_ has extended information about the Audit kernel subsystem.